ibm-cloud-docs/cloud-activity-tracker/how-to/config_cli.md

 ## Show the details of the plug-in
 {: #show}

-Use the 'ibmcloud plug-in show activity-tracker' command to show the plug-in details.
+Use the 'ibmcloud plugin show activity-tracker' command to show the plug-in details.

 ```
-ibmcloud plug-in show activity-tracker
+ibmcloud plugin show activity-tracker
 ```
 {: codeblock}